 GeneCards Summary for ARF6 Gene

-ARF6 (ADP-Ribosylation Factor 6) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Diseases associated with ARF6 include cholera.
-Among its related pathways are Ras signaling pathway and GPCR Pathway.
-GO annotations related to this gene include GTP binding and thioesterase binding.
-An important paralog of this gene is ENSG00000272822.
+ARF6 (ADP Ribosylation Factor 6) is a Protein Coding gene.
+Diseases associated with ARF6 include Cholera and Iqsec2.
+Among its related pathways are Development HGF signaling pathway and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is ARF3.